thehanriver/ESP-Skills/skills/cluster-3/23/report.md

 ## Summary

 For this, I used the I2C brief and example codes as guidance.
-By learning how the the I2C communicates.
+By learning how the I2C communicates.
 I created 4 functions:

 writeRegister: simply writes data to register
 readRegister: read a byte from data at register address